 How do I make a donation of money to ACE?

 ACE acts as a "booster club" for organizations that conduct programs consistent with ACE's goals.
 ACE's support is currently focused on two programs that already exist within Idaho: The "We the People" program and the Idaho Law Foundation's Mock Trial program.
 More information about these programs can be found by clicking the "Idaho Programs" link above.

-Click on the "Contribute" link above and you will have the option to donate to Idaho's "We the People" program or to the Idaho Law Foundation's Idaho Mock Trial program.
+Click Here to donate to Idaho's "We the People" program or to the Idaho Law Foundation's Idaho Mock Trial program.